cryptoalgebra/Algebra/docs/Contracts/Core/IAlgebraFactory.md

 ### poolDeployer

-`poolDeployer()` view external
+`function poolDeployer() external view returns (address)` view external

-Returns the current poolDeployerAddress
+@notice Returns the current poolDeployerAddress
+ @return The address of the poolDeployer